Understanding Insulin Resistance

 People with insulin resistance, also known as impaired insulin sensitivity, have built up a tolerance to insulin, making the hormone less effective.
 As a result, more insulin is needed to persuade fat and muscle cells to take up glucose and the liver to continue to store it.

 Just why a person fails to respond properly to insulin is still a mystery.
-But there are ways to make the body more receptive to insulin, which can help prevent or delay type 2 diabetes—or help someone with type 1 diabetes manage their blood sugar (blood glucose).
+But there are ways to make the body more receptive to insulin, which can help prevent or delay type 2 diabetes—or help someone with type 1 diabetes manage their blood glucose (blood sugar).

 What causes insulin resistance?